jmoenig/Snap/DEVLOG.md

     * max/min subslot number support for variadic inputs in custom blocks + metapgrogramming
     * new "snap" category with new "snap_block_selectors" extension primitive
     * lazy translation support for data
-    * bootstrap global custom blocks as primitives
-    * new "bootstrap" and "un-bootstrap" extension primitives
     * new "snap_yield" extension primitive
     * new "input names" selector in the (attribute OF target) primitive reporter
     * new "primitive" (pragma) block for custom block definitions
     * support for associating custom block definitions with primitives
-    * new "bootstrapped(block)?" extension primitive
     * metaprogramming support for newlines in custom block labels ("$nl")
     * support for overloading primitives with custom block definitions and organizing them in libraries
     * new extension primitives for encoding / decoding blocks to and from xml